 The Fleet Operator has submitted the information in Section 3007(b)(3)(A)4 prior to the upcoming compliance date.

-Extension Provisions.
+Provisions of an Infrastructure Construction Delay Extension.

 LSI Forklifts Eligible for Inclusion in an Extension.
 Any LSI Forklift in the Fleet subject the upcoming compliance date may be included in the extension so long as the Fleet Operator successfully demonstrates, through the documentation and information submitted pursuant to Section 3007(b)(3)(A)4, that the ZEF needed to replace such LSI Forklift cannot be supported by the site due to the construction delay.
 The Fleet Operator shall have deployed the maximum number of ZEFs that can be supported by the site and shall deploy any additional ZEFs needed to meet its compliance obligations and that can be supported by the site each calendar year during the delay until the project is complete to maintain the extension.
 Fleet Operators may only request extensions for LSI Forklifts being replaced at the site experiencing the delay.